EdwardS197c6/DH-PLR/README.md

 # DH-PLR
-artially linear regression (PLR) models provide a powerful framework for inter- preting key variables while adjusting for complex confounders in modern data analysis.
+Partially linear regression (PLR) models provide a powerful framework for inter- preting key variables while adjusting for complex confounders in modern data analysis.
 However, substantial challenges arise for traditional PLR methods in high-dimensional settings, particularly when both the linear and nonlinear